Hurricane-proof building

 Tornadoes, cyclones, and other storms with strong winds damage or destroy many buildings.
 However, with proper design and construction, the damage to buildings by these forces can be greatly reduced.
 A variety of methods can help a building survive strong winds and storm surge.

 Storm surge considerations

 Waves along coastal areas can destroy many buildings.
 Buildings should preferably be built on high ground to avoid waves.
 If waves can reach the building site, the building should be elevated on steel, concrete, or wooden pilings or anchored to solid rock.

 Wind loading considerations

-The foundation
+Foundation

 Wind on the roof surfaces can cause negative pressures that create a lifting force sufficient to lift the roof off the building.
 Once this occurs, the building is weakened considerably, and the rest will likely fail as well.
 To minimize this vulnerability, the upper structure ought to be anchored through the walls to the foundation.

 Several methods can be used to anchor the roof.
 Typically, roof trusses are "toenailed" into the top of the walls, which provide insufficient force to resist high winds.
 Hurricane ties nail into the wall and wrap over the trusses to provide higher force resistance.